Antonio Pujía: ¿Biafra?: 1971

-This series of sculptures in reference to the Nigerian Civil War, otherwise known as "Biafra War", displayed a departure in his style, which began to dramatize social and global problems. ¿Biafra? has its sad moment of inspiration in hunger and death that ravage that area of Africa, although it is obvious from the title itself to these scourges re probation anywhere.
-Pujía said: these works are a reflection of the scourge of hunger, I focused on the Biafran guys, but the meaning was wider... because I think that a scourge of this kind is the most unfair thing that we humans can make, with the hunger of our children who are totally helpless and dependent on us.
-A casual observation of a photograph of a child in Biafra was triggering the theme of this Pujía´s work.
-The search for a categorically own image emerged as something long matured, hurt by the painful stimulus.
-The series of bronze and other materials which the author called ¿Biafra? is among the most valuable of Argentina sculpture of all time.
+This series of sculptures referenced the Nigerian Civil War, otherwise known as "Biafra War".
+It displayed a departure from his previous style, beginning to dramatize social and global problems. ¿Biafra? was inspired by the hunger and death that occur in Africa.
+Pujía said: "These works are a reflection of the scourge of hunger, I focused on the Biafran guys, but the meaning was wider... because I think that a scourge of this kind is the most unfair thing that we humans can make, with the hunger of our children who are totally helpless and dependent on us."
+A casual observation of a photograph of a child in Biafra triggered the theme of this Pujía work.

 Love Series: 1968–2018

-With clay, plaster, bronze or marble carving, Pujía exalted the love of the couple since the sixties.
-The human couple is for him "Column of Life" name given to his sculpture of Carrara marble carving of more than two meters.
+With clay, plaster, bronze and marble carvings, Pujía depicted the love of couples.
+The "Column of Life" was the name given to his sculpture of Carrara marble carving of more than two meters.
 "I believe in the forces of love.
 Perhaps because love is the pendulum opposite of the calamities.
 If we think of aggression, destruction, death, torture exerted by humans to humans, if we think of all that, the love, the couple are just the opposite.
 Humans have always sailed at infinity, jumping between these two poles: the repulsion and attraction.
 The destruction and love.
 Crime and pregnancy.
 Love is.
-Even if it last a day, or last fifty years, Love is" - says Pujía.
+Even if it last a day, or last fifty years, Love is" said Pujía.